 Please keep in mind that the total electronic file size of the proposal narrative and appendices combined shall not exceed 5 megabytes.
 Files that are larger than five megabytes may not be properly downloaded, uploaded, or received by the agency or the reviewers.
+For applications submitted in electronic format, acceptable formats are limited to Adobe Acrobat (.PDF) or Microsoft Word files.
 Files that cannot be opened or downloaded will not be reviewed.